The Broken Windows Theory Applies to Technical Debt

-The outcome distributions depicted in Fig.~\ref{fig:sq-posterior} show a moderate effect of the debt density of the system on the number of SonarQube issues introduced by the participant.
-The, somewhat unreliable, estimated effect of professional programming experience generates noticeable differences in the prediction for various experience levels, with more experience being expected to introduce fewer SonarQube issues.
+The outcome distributions depicted in Fig.~\ref{fig:sq-posterior} show a moderate effect of the debt density of the system on the number of \textsf{SonarQube} issues introduced by the participant.
+The, somewhat unreliable, estimated effect of professional programming experience generates noticeable differences in the prediction for various experience levels, with more experience being expected to introduce fewer \textsf{SonarQube} issues.
 The effects shown by the graph correspond to developers on average introducing $117\%$~more issues in the high debt version.
 Given that this model was developed in accordance with the restrictions arrived at in our \emph{causal analysis} (Sect.~\ref{sec:causal_analysis}), it is possible to make causal inferences regarding the effects of TD level (but \emph{not} experience level).

-\subsubsection{System Quality Rating}
+\subsection{System Quality Rating}

-As shown by Table~\ref{fig:pop-eff} (model 5) and Fig.~\ref{fig:sys-qual-beta}, this model estimates considerable effects of TD level (\texttt{high\_debt\_version}) and professional programming experience on the way subjects rated the the system in terms of quality (maintainability).
+As shown by Table~\ref{fig:pop-eff} (Model 5) this model estimates considerable effects of TD level (\texttt{high\_debt\_version}) and professional programming experience on the way subjects rated the the system in terms of quality (maintainability).
 In both cases, the $95\%$~credible intervals do not cross zero.
-These results show that participants tended to rate the \emph{high TD} as worse and more experienced programmers also, on average, give all our systems a lower rating.
+These results show that participants tended to rate the \emph{high TD} as worse and more experienced programmers also, on average, give all systems a lower rating.

 The outcome distributions differ noticeably between the high and low debt cases in both our low experience (Fig.~\ref{fig:rep-qual-low-exp}) and high experience (Fig.~\ref{fig:rep-qual-high-exp}) cases.
-The average difference is about one~unit on the Likert scale.

-Figure~\ref{fig:rep-qual-diff}, showing the distribution of outcome differences, allows us to estimate that a developer with $10$~years of experience is $197\%$ more likely to rate the high debt system as worse than the low debt system, as opposed to the other way around.
+The average difference is about one unit on the Likert scale.
+The model also predicts that a developer with ten years of experience is $197\%$ more likely to rate the high debt system as worse than the low debt system, as opposed to the other way around.

-\subsubsection{Self-reported Submission Quality}
+\subsection{Self-Reported Submission Quality}

-Table~\ref{fig:pop-eff} (model 6) and Fig.~\ref{fig:self-beta} show a variety of small effects with high uncertainty.
+Table~\ref{fig:pop-eff} (Model 6) shows a variety of small effects with high uncertainty.
 However, the effect of \texttt{reused\_logic\_validation:false} is significant enough that the $95\%$~credible interval does not cross zero, indicating that the amount of duplication is strongly linked to how participant rated their own work.